getgrav/grav-learn/pages/2/07.api/03.endpoints/10.scheduler/_03.job-history/api-endpoint.md

 api:
     method: GET
     path: '/scheduler/history'
     description: 'Paginated job execution history sorted by most recent first.
-Each record has the job id, last status (`success`/`failure`/`pending`/`unknown`), last run ISO-8601 timestamp, and any error message captured on failure.'
+Only the latest run of each job is kept, so this lists one entry per job that has run, not every past run.
+Each record has the job id, its last status (`unknown` if none was recorded), the last run as an ISO-8601 timestamp, and any error message captured on failure.'
     parameters:
         - name: page
           type: integer